hyperledger/firefly/docs/overview/multiparty/multiparty_flow.md

 ## Building multi-party flows

-The ability to globally sequence events _across parties_ is a game changing capability of multi-party systems.
+The ability to globally sequence events _across parties_ is a game changing capability of a multiparty system.
 FireFly is designed to allow developers to harnesses that power in the application layer, to build sophisticated multi-party APIs and user experiences.

 [![Multi-party business process flow](../../images/multiparty_business_process_flow.jpg "Multi-party business process flow")](../../images/multiparty_business_process_flow.jpg)